DevHyperCoder/heater/README.md

 ## What is Heater?

-Heater is a Ccommand Line Interface tool which allows you to generate a barebones Python Discord bot project, just in a matter of seconds.
+Heater is a Command Line Interface tool which allows you to generate a barebones Python Discord bot project, just in a matter of seconds.

 ## Getting Started

-Install Heater by running `pip install heater` (once it has been released on PyPi) on your Terminal or Command Prompt.
+Install Heater by running `pip install discord-heater` (once it has been released on PyPi) on your Terminal or Command Prompt.

-To generate a project, just type `heater` or `python -m heater`.
+To generate a project, just type `discord-heater` or `python -m discord-heater`.
 Then it will ask you a few questions (name of the project, dependencies, prefix, etc).

 Once you are done: